 Where to stay: The Symi Thea Hotel in the harbour is a lovely family run establishment in a Neoclassical building, done up to house 5 individual suites and with traditional furnishings, tiled floors and marble bathrooms.
 I wrote about my experience in the Symi Thea Hotel here.

 What to do: You can explore the harbour and sit nursing a coffee/frappe and watch the yachts mooring, or walk up the many, many steps of the Kali Strata to the Hora at the top of the island (or better still, thumb a lift up and walk back down).

 Or explore the hidden coves such as Pedi beach.

 More things to see and do in Symi.

 Of course, there are hundreds more Greek islands to visit that can be considered off the tourist trail.
-Islands such as Sifnos, Serifos, Alonissos, Karpathos and even the more obviously touristy Greek islands such as Zakynthos can still have their appeal.
+Islands such as Sifnos, Serifos, Alonissos, Karpathos and the none motor vehicle island of Hydra, the Greek island with a difference, and even the more obviously touristy Greek islands such as Zakynthos can still have their appeal.

 I hope you’ve enjoyed my round up of a Greek island guide and have tempted you off the tourist trail.

 You may be interested to read my Greek Island All Round Packing Guide to get you ready for a trip at any time of the year.
 And be sure to download your free PDF printable copy to take with you.

 Originally posted in AUG17 – revised and updated MAY18